 Scorpions are one of our planet’s great survivors.
 From scorching temperatures to below-freezing conditions, scorpions can thrive in almost any environment.
+It can be very difficult to get rid of scorpions.

 Having existed for over 400 million years, there are now over 1,700 species of scorpion—these predatory arachnids can be found on every continent in the world except for Antarctica.
 In the U.S., scorpions are mostly limited to the Southwest, such as Arizona, Texas, California and New Mexico.